 A Judson education aims to develop the whole child.
 While we offer a strong academic program, students will also be involved in a wide range of activities.
 Spanish, art, music, computer and physical education are taught at all grade levels by specialist teachers.
 Students perform a Christmas Musical and a Spring Concert every year.
 In addition to daily prayer and study of the Bible, all Judson students take part in age-appropriate chapels.
 Elementary students have chapel every two weeks.
 These are led by the teachers who often invite special speakers, such as visiting missionaries, to share with the students.
-Students in grades 5 to 8 have chapel once a month.
+Students in grades 5 to 8 have chapel weekly.
 These are times of student-led worship followed by a speaker on a variety of topics that are of interest to pre-teen and early-teen students.
 Each year the whole school has a week of spiritual emphasis.
-Special speakers lead daily chapels that focus more directly on the students' own pilgrimage.
+Homeroom teachers lead daily devotions that focus on the students' spiritual growth and formation.

 ACSI Student Activities